 The EGS is a multi-disciplinary mobile game development publishing studio formed at Drexel University with a commitment to fostering Philadelphia’s next generation of technology and entertainment entrepreneurs.
 To that end, student members of the EGS are given access to game development software, one-on-one mentorship, and professional development opportunities through weekly seminars, workshops, and exclusive talks.
 As a member of the EGS you will be eligible to participate in a funded game development incubator, an intensive six-to-nine-month project that will culminate in the publishing of a game.

-Summer Term Applications are now closed.
-Check back later for Fall term applications.
+Fall Term Applications are now closed.
+Check back later for Winter Term Applications.

 It’s easy to get involved in the EGS Incubator – you don’t even need to have a game design, just a passion to create games and willingness to work hard.
 We are looking to mentor teams of 2-5 members that can commit to completing their projects in a 6-9 month development cycle.